nullidea2602/glos/README.md

-Here’s a draft for your project’s README file:

----

 # GLOS (Go/Lua OS)

 GLOS is a fun experiment in lightweight userland toy OS development that blends Go and Lua, providing a simple yet flexible platform for script execution and file manipulation.
 It features an in-memory filesystem, environment variables, and a Lua-based command API for seamless interaction.